 Now that you have a configured managed instance group with enabled auto-scaling, you need to create and configure a Load Balancer that distributes incoming HTTP and HTTPS connections between several filter nodes from the instance group.

-You can configure the following types of Load Balancers in the Google Cloud:
+You can configure the following types of Load Balancers on the Google Cloud Platform:

 - HTTP(S) Load Balancer,